Alexandra Kerry: Political activity

 In September 2008, she published her first book titled Notes from the Trail: Presidential Politics from the Inside Out.
 The memoir and art book featured photographs from the campaign trail taken by Kerry, as well as CJ Gunther, Hector Mata and Dina Rudick, and highlighted her experiences with the political process of elections.
 Publishers Weekly called the memoir "Kerry-sensitive, thoughtful, and observant" and that "one of the book's unique charms is an intimate look at a political campaign through the eyes of an artist."

 Kerry joined her father on the campaign trail for Barack Obama's successful 2008 presidential campaign.
 In 2012, Kerry founded Ad Your Voice, a super PAC that allowed voters to create their own political ads in favor of President Barack Obama's re-election effort, with environmental journalist Amanda Griscom Little.

-Kerry is currently a board member of the National Parks Conservation Association and a supporter of the American Ballet Theater.
+Kerry is currently a board member of the National Parks Conservation Association and a supporter of the American Ballet Theatre.